sparkflows/sparkflows-docs/docs/user-guide/reading-writing/mongodb.rst

    :alt: ReadMongoDB
    :width: 60%

 In the above dialog, the 'Refresh Schema' button infers the schema of the collections.
-Thus it is able to pass down the output schema to the next Processor making it easy for us to build the workflow.
+Thus it can pass down the output schema to the next Processor making it easy for us to build the workflow.

 Workflow Execution
 ------------------

 When we execute the Workflow, it reads in the Sample collection from MongoDB and displays the first few lines.

-We see that the Sample data records we wrote to MongoDB in the first workflow is read back now.
+We see that the Sample data records we wrote to MongoDB in the first workflow are read back now.

 .. figure:: ../../_assets/tutorials/mongodb/workflowexecutionreadmongodb.PNG
    :alt: ReadMongoDB